How to get over a breakup

 It is normal at the beginning after a breakup to miss your ex, but instead of thinking of him/her reach out to your friends.

-If you are a person that wants to express its feelings call your best friend and talk about your problems.
+If you are a person that wants to express your feelings call your best friend and talk about your problems.
 Get it out of your system.
-If you don’t have anyone who you can trust (we are sure that you have), then go to a therapist.
+If you don’t have anyone you can trust (we are sure that you have), then go to a therapist.